flan/staticdhcpd/branches/2.0.0/staticDHCPd/doc/customisation/configuration.rst

  - If CACHE_ON_DISK is set, this file will be used; if not, the contents of this file will be read into memory
  - For SQLite, this should normally be False

+EXTRA_MAPS : list : default=None
+ - Any non-standard fields to read from the `maps` table, which will be provided in `definition.extra`, keyed as `maps.$COLUMN`

+EXTRA_SUBNETS : list : default=None
+ - Any non-standard fields to read from the `subnets` table, which will be provided in `definition.extra`, keyed as `subnets.$COLUMN`

 SQLITE_FILE : text : MUST BE SPECIFIED
  - The path to the file that contains your SQLite database